tbrowder/Raku-Advent/advent2022/tbrowder.md

 # ...
 ```

-The end product is usable, but it would take a lot of tweaking to get it into better form.
-It is very useful for a quick solution, but modifying the source Markdown products for Santa's pet project needed something else: combine the pieces manually into one (see Footnote 3).
+The end product is usable, but it would take a lot of tweaking to get it into better form for more formal PDF projects.
+However, it is very useful for a quick solution (see Footnote 3).

-The single document is named **An-Apache-Cro-Web-Server-Recipe.md** and minor sructural changes were made to make internal rather than external references to the two parts.
+Modifying the source Markdown products for Santa's pet project needed something else: combine the pieces manually into one The single document is named **An-Apache-Cro-Web-Server-Recipe.md** and minor sructural changes were made to make internal rather than external references to the two parts.
 When modified with `md2pod.raku` and `pod2pdf.raku` it produces **An-Apache-Cro-Web-Server-Recipe.pdf**.

 Summary
 -------